On this page, you will find events and initiatives that I co-organised at the University of Amsterdam.

 17-18 October 2016: I co-organised a two-day Software Carpentry workshop in Amsterdam to teach biologists basic skills in programming.
 This was the first Software Carpentry workshop in Amsterdam.

-June 25-27, 2019: Carpentry Connect 2019: Building a local Carpentries institutional framework: I co-organised a workshop session during the Carpentry Connect 2019 to gather issues and solutions on community building based on the Carpentries Foundation experience and philosophy.
+June 25-27, 2019: Carpentry Connect 2019 I co-organised a workshop session entitled Building a local Carpentries institutional framework during the Carpentry Connect 2019 to gather issues and solutions on community building based on the Carpentries Foundation experience and philosophy.
 A blog post and a section in the Carpentries Handbook are in the making based on the outputs of this workshop.

 December 15, 2017: Snakemake day: after the success of the first Snakemake day in Paris, the second Snakemake day took place in Amsterdam on December 15 2017.
 It brought together the creator of Snakemake Johannes Koster together with regular users of Snakemake at both the expert and beginner levels.